What About Fido?

 Life can be Ruff, Pets Make it Better.

-Given the nation-wide growth in conversation about survivors and their pets, KCWS is proudly sharing the knowledge we have obtained through caring for our client’s animals.
+Given the nation-wide growth in conversation surrounding survivors and their pets, KCWS is proudly sharing the knowledge we’ve gained through caring for our client’s animals.

 In 2021, the Urban Resource Institute (URI) partnered with the National Domestic Violence Hotline (The Hotline) to conduct the largest nation-wide survey in the United States studying the impact that pet-ownership has on a survivor’s ability to leave their abuser.
 After interviewing nearly 2,500 survivors who had contacted The Hotline for support, researchers made two broad conclusions: